 1. What would a Space Force do?

-In a report to Congress released in 2018, the Department of Defense laid out a plan to build a new force to defend U.S. interests in space with aggressive offensive capabilities.
-This would include systems that could “degrade, deny, disrupt, destroy, and manipulate adversary capabilities” as well as joint space training and military exercises with U.S. allies.
+In a 2018 report to Congress, a Department of Defense plan called for aggressive offensive capabilities to defend U.S. interests in space.
+It included systems that could “degrade, deny, disrupt, destroy, and manipulate adversary capabilities” as well as joint space training and military exercises with U.S. allies.
 The force under consideration by Congress would sit within the Air Force, similar to how the Marine Corps sits within the Navy.

 2. Is there a true military threat in space?

-3. How would the new force defend space?
+3. How would a new force defend space?

-The U.S. military was already working on systems to protect satellites from threats like jamming and destruction by “kinetic” objects, such as missiles or other satellites.
+The U.S. military has already been working on systems to protect satellites from threats such as jamming and destruction by “kinetic” objects, such as missiles or other satellites.
 And there’s a top-secret Air Force aircraft, the X-37B, which has orbited Earth for expanded periods; its missions are unknown.
-In a speech on Aug.
-9, Vice President Mike Pence said American should have “dominance in space.”
-A Space Force could mean bigger research and development budgets.
+In a speech in 2018, Vice President Mike Pence said America should have “dominance in space.”
+The creation of a Space Force could mean bigger research and development budgets.
 Some in Congress have called for weapons that could destroy ballistic missiles from space.
 On a more workaday level, the Space Force would likely take over the job, now performed elsewhere in the Air Force, of tracking the world’s active satellites to make sure they don’t collide with one another or with space debris and to notify owners to reposition their satellites if there’s a possibility of impact.

 4. Can the U.S. put weapons in space?